 It’s Ash Wednesday, and I’ve been listening to Bruce Springsteen’s Nebraska lately.
 Which is appropriate, IMO.

 I was a DJ at my college radio station in the late 1980′s.
 We played R.E.M. and the Smiths and the Silos and Jane’s Addiction.
 As the vinyl spun we’d sit in the studio and talk music.
-On many points we were, as a group, in full agreement: Talking Heads’ Little Creatures was a masterpiece; R.E.M. was better when you couldn’t understand Michael Stipe’s lyrics; the world needed more Replacements and less Lionel Richie; Kevn Kinney’s red Mosrite was badass.
+On many points we were, as a group, in full agreement: Talking Heads’ Speaking in Tongues was a masterpiece; R.E.M. was better when you couldn’t understand Michael Stipe’s lyrics; the world needed more Replacements and less Lionel Richie; Kevn Kinney’s red Mosrite was badass.

 But when it came to Springsteen, I was alone.
 This was, you must know, during the years just following the galactic-scale commercial success of Born in the U.S.A.
 It had been four or five solid years that you could not turn on the radio without hearing the title track, or “Cover Me,” or “Darlington County,” or “Dancing in the Dark.”
 Never mind that Tunnel of Love, a distinctly low-key and introspective album, had been released in the midst of those years.
 My friends at WPLS would have none of it.
 The Boss was Way Commercial.
 Which meant he was Way Not Cool.